thenexthub/Codira/docs/DifferentiableProgramming.md

 The way this works is that the compiler internally assigns a tangent bundle to a closure that captures variables.
-This tangent bundle is existentially typed, because closure contexts are type-erased in Swift.
+This tangent bundle is existentially typed, because closure contexts are type-erased in Codira.
 The theory behind the typing rules has been published as [The Differentiable Curry](https://www.semanticscholar.org/paper/The-Differentiable-Curry-Plotkin-Brain/187078bfb159c78cc8c78c3bbe81a9176b3a6e02).